-- Member demographic information (name, date of birth, Molina ID number). - Provider demographic information (referring Provider and referred to Provider/facility, including address and NPI number). - Member diagnosis and ICD-10 codes. - Requested service/procedure, including all appropriate CPT and HCPCS codes. - Location where service will be performed. - Clinical information sufficient to document the medical necessity of the requested services is required including:
+- Member demographic information (name, date of birth, Molina Member ID number). - Provider demographic information (referring Provider and referred to Provider/facility, including address and NPI number). - Member diagnosis and International Classification of Diseases 10th Revision (ICD-10) codes. - Requested service/procedure, including all appropriate CPT and HCPCS codes. - Location where service will be performed. - Clinical information sufficient to document the medical necessity of the requested services is required including:

-- Pertinent medical history (include treatment, diagnostic tests, examination data). - o Requested length of stay (for inpatient requests). - Rationale for expedited processing.
+- Pertinent medical history (include treatment, diagnostic tests, examination data). - Requested length of stay (for inpatient requests). - Rationale for expedited processing.

 Services performed without authorization may not be eligible for payment.
-Services provided emergently (as defined by Federal and State Law) are excluded from the prior authorization requirements.
+Services provided emergently (as defined by federal and state law) are excluded from the prior authorization requirements.
 Obtaining authorization does not guarantee payment.
-Molina retains the right to review benefit limitations and exclusions, beneficiary eligibility on the date of service, correct coding, billing practices, and whether the service was provided in the most appropriate and cost effective setting of care.
-Molina does not retroactively authorize services that require PA.
+Molina retains the right to review benefit limitations and exclusions, beneficiary eligibility on the date of service, correct coding, billing practices and whether the service was provided in the most appropriate and cost-effective setting of care.
+Molina does not retroactively authorize services that require prior authorization.